The Oyster Perpetual Explorer II is the watch of choice for those who venture to the far corners of the globe, often in extreme conditions.

 THE OYSTER CASE, SYMBOL OF WATERPROOFNESS

 The Explorer II’s Oyster case, 42 mm in diameter and guaranteed waterproof to a depth of 100 metres (330 feet), is a paragon of robustness and reliability.
 The middle case is crafted from a solid block of Oystersteel, a particularly corrosion-resistant alloy.
 The case back, edged with fine fluting, is hermetically screwed down with a special tool that grants only Rolex watchmakers access to the movement.
 The Twinlock winding crown, fitted with a double waterproofness system and protected by a crown guard that is an integral part of the middle case, screws down securely against the case.
-The crystal, with a Cyclops lens at 3 o’clock for easy reading of the date, is made of virtually scratchproof sapphire.
+The crystal, with a Cyclops lens at 3 o’clock for easy reading of the date, is made of virtually scratchproof sapphire and benefits from an anti-reflective coating.
 The waterproof Oyster case provides optimum protection for the Explorer II’s movement.

 PERPETUAL CALIBRE 3285

 The Explorer II is equipped with calibre 3285, a self-winding mechanical movement entirely developed and manufactured by Rolex.
 A consummate demonstration of technology, this movement carries a number of patents.
-It offers outstanding performance in terms of precision, power reserve, resistance to shocks and magnetic fields, convenience and reliability.
+It offers outstanding performance in terms of precision, power reserve, resistance to shocks, convenience and reliability.

 Calibre 3285 features an optimized version of the blue Parachrom hairspring, manufactured by Rolex in a paramagnetic alloy.
-Insensitive to magnetic fields, the Parachrom hairspring offers great stability when exposed to temperature variations and remains up to 10 times more precise than a traditional hairspring in case of shocks.
+Insensitive to magnetic fields, the Parachrom hairspring offers great stability when exposed to temperature variations.
 It is equipped with a Rolex overcoil, guaranteeing its regularity in any position.

-This calibre incorporates the Chronergy escapement, made of nickel-phosphorus and patented by Rolex, which combines high energy efficiency with great dependability and is also insensitive to magnetic fields.
+This calibre incorporates the patented Chronergy escapement, made of nickel-phosphorus, which combines high energy efficiency with great dependability and is also insensitive to magnetic fields.

 Calibre 3285 is fitted with a self-winding module featuring a Perpetual rotor, which ensures continuous winding of the mainspring by harnessing the movements of the wrist to provide constant energy.
 Thanks to its barrel architecture and the escapement’s superior efficiency, the power reserve of this movement extends to approximately 70 hours.